oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 demonstrate the breadth of application domains that can benefit from TOSCA’s automated lifecycle management capabilities.

-# TOSCA Core Concepts
+## TOSCA Core Concepts

-TOSCA is a domain-specific language for designing services and for defining the deployment and run-time management aspects of these services with the goal of enabling fully automated service lifecycle management.

-## TOSCA Entities

 > Show a picture with *representations*, *templates*, and *types*

+As stated above, the TOSCA language is based on a *model-driven* management paradigm where management systems maintain models of all external components under management.
+Using model-driven management, all management operations are performed on the models first and any resulting changes to the models are then propagated to the external components.
+Similarly, any status changes or errors experienced by the external components are reflected in the models first before they are handled by the management system.
+The models maintained by the management system must capture all aspects of the external components that are relevant for the purpose of managing those components.

-1. TOSCA can manage physical resources in the real world as well as logical or virtual components deployed on those resources.
-In the context of TOSCA, we will refer to the physical or virtual components under management as *external implementations*.
-External implementations are the physical or virtual components in the real world that are managed by the TOSCA orchestrator.
+External components under management can consist of physical resources deployed in the real world as well as logical or virtual components provisioned or configured on those resources.
+In the context of TOSCA, we will refer to the physical or virtual components under management as **external implementations**, and we will refer to the models as **representations**.

-2. TOSCA is model driven.
-It maintains models for each of the components under management and models how these components are assembled into complete systems.
-These models are referred to as **Representations** .TOSCA orchestrators must keep their internal service representations in sync with the actual state of the external implementations.
-Note that TOSCA does not standardize an object model for representations.
+A model-driven management system must include a component that is responsible for keeping the *representations* and the *external implementations* in sync.
+In the context of this specification, we will refer to this component as the **Orchestrator**.
+An orchestrator may perform this synchronization task based on workflows, policies, or other mechanisms that are expressed using statements in the TOSCA language, in which case we will refer to the component as a **TOSCA Orchestrator**.
+Alternatively, an orchestrator may also perform this task based on domain-specific knowledge that is built-in to the orchestrator and not defined using the TOSCA language.
+This specification allows for either approach.

+TOSCA representations don't just track individual components and their management aspects, they also capture how the various components interact to provide resulting system functionality.
+TOSCA accomplishes this by modeling the *topology* of systems using *graphs* where nodes in the graph represent the components under management and vertices in the graph represent containment, dependencies, interactions, or other relationships between these components.
+In this specification, we use the term **service representation** to refer to a graph that models the topology of an entire system or subsystem, and we use the terms **node representation** and **relationship representation** respectively to model the nodes and vertices in a service representation graph.
+Note that TOSCA does not standardize any object models or schemas for representations.
 Instead, such models are implementation specific.

-3. Representations are created from templates to allow for variability.  .  **TOSCA Templates**: TOSCA templates define (typed) components of a service.
-For example, service templates include node templates that assign specific values (often using TOSCA intrinsic functions) to the configurable properties defined in the corresponding node types.
-It is not uncommon to have multiple node templates of the same node type in a service template.
-At deployment time, TOSCA orchestrators combine TOSCA service templates with deployment-specific input values to create run-time representations of the service that is to be deployed and managed.
+The following diagram shows how external implementations are modeled using representations, and how the Orchestrators synchronizes the two.

+TOSCA service representations shown in the figure above are based on designs or blueprints that are created by service designers using the TOSCA language.
+In this specification, we refer to those designs as **service templates** and we use the term **TOSCA Processor** to refer to the management component that *instantiates* service representations based on *service templates*.
+Since *service representations* are graphs, the *service templates* from which those representations are created are themselves graphs as well.
+Service templates consist of **node templates** from which node representations are created, and **relationship templates** from which relationship representations are created.
+Note that whereas TOSCA does not standardize representations, it does standardize grammar for defining templates.

+TOSCA allows for multiple service representations to be created from the same service template.
+It also includes grammar for creating multiple node representations from the same node template and for creating multiple relationship representations from the same relationship template.
+TOSCA supports modular designs where different deployments can combine sub-system representations created from different service templates into deployment-specific system representations.
+To allow for deployment-specific variability between different representations, node templates and relationship templates can **TOSCA functions** to specify that configuration values need to be provided as inputs to the deployment, or that configuration values need to be retrieved at deployment time from other node or relationship representations in the service representation graph.
+At deployment time, TOSCA processors evaluate these functions to generate values to be used in service representations.

+TOSCA templates created by service designers are typed using **TOSCA types**.
+TOSCA types define the *schema* with which TOSCA templates have to comply, which allows for design-time validation of TOSCA service designs.
+A TOSCA processor must include a TOSCA parser/validator to make sure service templates are valid TOSCA.

-4. To promote reuse, templates are typed.  *TOSCA Types*: TOSCA types define re-usable building blocks that can be used during service design.
-For example, TOSCA Node Types define reusable service components, including their configurable properties.
-For example, "Node Types" define an externally visible façade of these components as well as the necessary implementations to interact with physical resources.
-These components are organized in profiles for reuse.
+In addition, TOSCA types promote reuse.
+For example, **TOSCA node types** define reusable building blocks that facility the creation of TOSCA services.
+For example, "Node Types" define an externally visible façade of these components including their configurable properties.
+TOSCA types also provide abstraction by hiding the necessary implementations to interact with physical resources.
+TOSCA types are typically organized in domain-specific profiles.

 As such, TOSCA is designed to support all three phases of the service lifecycle: